mbolli/nfsen-ng/README.md

 #### Nfcapd x Sfcapd

-One might use sfcapd instead of nfcapd.
-In this case, you should change the `nfdump` configuration file to use `sfcapd` instead of `nfcapd`.
+To use sfcapd instead of nfcapd, you have to change the `nfdump` configuration file `/lib/systemd/system/nfdump@.service` to use `sfcapd` instead of `nfcapd`:

-In this case, you should change `/lib/systemd/system/nfdump@.service` to use `sfcapd` instead of `nfcapd`:

 ```ini
 [Unit]